How My Shrink Cured My Misophonia for Free

 “How much does this miracle cure cost?”
 I asked him.

 The next day, I inserted these earplugs and wore them to the diner.
 And guess what?
 This simple, free cure worked.
-Without any addtional medication!
+Without any additional medication!

 So, I decided to forget about all that scientific research nonsense and get back to the much more important task of stalking Kelly Ripa to be misophonia’s celebrity spokesperson.